-5.3 The tables below provide a summary of the capacity of sites in the overall land supply.
+The tables below provide a summary of the capacity of sites in the overall land supply.
 Table 8 shows a summary of the housing land supply by ward and the following tables break the supply down by site category.
 Further detail and an explanation of the categories of sites in the SHLAA is set out in the following section.

-Table 8 Ward Summary of Housing Land Supply
+Table 8 Housing Land Supply Ward Summaries